mikejonestechno/bitburner-scripts/docs/05gameplay.md

 I have updated the filter criteria for vulnerable servers to exclude servers that I already have admin rights.

 This is not strictly necessary since the `ns.nuke()` method has no return value, it does not error if a server is already nuked, and executes within 0.1 milliseconds.
-This is purely my obsesive compulsive optimizing behaviour!
+This is purely my obsessive compulsive optimizing behaviour!

 ``` typescript